A Conference about the Next Succession: Political context of the work

 James VI of Scotland was concerned by the work.
-According to the English diplomat in Edinburgh, George Nicholson, James VI employed Alexander Dickson to write a treatise answering Doleman's work and advancing the his title to the English throne.
+According to the English diplomat in Edinburgh, George Nicholson, James VI employed Alexander Dickson to write a treatise answering Doleman's work and advancing his title to the English throne.
 Dickson was going through letters from Queen Elizabeth to James to help the argument.
 Dickson's treatise was titled Of the Right of the Crowne efter Hir Majesty.

 Later editions

 Persons produced a Latin version of the work, in 1597, with significant changes.
 It was based on the second half of the English original, with the addition of material on papal authority.
 A selection reprinted as Severall speeches at a conference concerning the power of parliament, to proceed against their king for misgovernment (1648–9) has been attributed to Henry Walker.